reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

   reducers: {},
   extraReducers: builder => {
     builder.addCase(fetchArticle.fulfilled, (state, action) => {
-      // The type signature on action.payload matches what we passed into the Generic for `normalize`, allowing us to access specific properties on `payload.articles` if desired articlesAdapter.upsertMany(state, action.payload.articles)
+      // The type signature on action.payload matches what we passed into the generic for `normalize`, allowing us to access specific properties on `payload.articles` if desired articlesAdapter.upsertMany(state, action.payload.articles)
     })
   }